kjolley/BIGSdb_documentation/administration.rst

   * Allowed: any text (no spaces).

-* dbase_table - Table in the sequence definition database that contains profiles for this scheme.
-If the definition database uses BIGSdb this will be 'scheme_X' where X is the scheme id number in the seqdef database.
+* dbase_id - Id of scheme in the sequence definition database.

-  * Allowed: any text (no spaces).
+  * Allowed: any integer.

 * display_order - Integer reflecting the display position for this scheme within the interface (optional).